1967 Philippine Senate election

 A senatorial election was held on November 14, 1967, in the Philippines.
 The 1967 election for the members of the Philippine Senate were also known as the 1967 midterm election, as the date where the elected candidates take office falls halfway through President Ferdinand Marcos' four-year term.
 The administration Nacionalista Party won seven seats in the Philippine Senate while the Liberal Party won one seat; the Nacionalistas got the majority in the Senate after having twelve of the 24 seats in the Senate prior to the election.

+Electoral system

+Philippine Senate elections are held via plurality block voting with staggered elections, with the country as an at-large district.
+The Senate has 24 seats, of which 8 seats are up every 2 years.
+The eight seats up were last contested in 1961; each voter has eight votes and can vote up to eight names, of which the eight candidates with the most votes winning the election.